servalproject/serval-dna/doc/Servald-Configuration.md

     interfaces which have a fixed packet size (the [IEEE 802.11][] [MTU][]) over the air;
-  * `single` sends each MDP packet on its own to the socket using [SLIP][] encoding, and is suited to with a variable packet size on the air (eg, a serial connection to a [packet radio][] modem).
+  * `single` sends each MDP packet on its own to the socket using [SLIP][] encoding, and is suited to data links with a variable packet size on the air (eg, a serial connection to a [packet radio][] modem).

 The `default_route` option, if true, causes all MDP packets with an unresolved recipient address (SID) to be sent to this interface instead of just dropped.